Citi Personal Wealth Management

 Citi® Personal Wealth Management is the wealth management business of Citi® group Inc. Citi® group is the well-known Wall Street financial institution that also does investment banking, retail banking, and a range of other financial businesses.
 Citi® group is the third-largest banking institution in the world.
 The current Citi® group business is a result of a 1998 merger between Citi® corp and Travelers Group.
 At the time, it was the world’s largest financial services organization.
 Clearly, the Citi® group is known for its scale and presence.
-If you are someone with $10 million or more in liquid assets, then check this guide on choosing the best financial advisor.
+If you are someone with $10 million or more in liquid assets, check this guide to choose the best financial advisor.

-There are also boutique firms like Pillar Wealth Management that focus only on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
+Boutique firms like Pillar Wealth Management focus only on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
 Selecting a wealth management firm to work with should be a careful decision.
 After all, you will likely work with that firm for a few years or even decades.
 A significant amount of money will also be at stake.

 In this guide, we will discuss Citi® Personal Wealth Management background.
 We will look at services offered by Citi® Personal Wealth Management that you can access.
 We will also touch upon the important topic of Citi® Personal Wealth Management investment philosophy.
 And finally, we will offer some tips for choosing a top financial planner.